SciTools/iris/docs/iris/src/developers_guide/contributing_deprecations.rst

 `major release <http://semver.org/>`_.

-Adding a deprecation
+Adding a Deprecation
 ====================

 .. _removing-a-public-api:

-Removing a public API
+Removing a Public API
 ---------------------

 The simplest form of deprecation occurs when you need to remove a public